marph91/pocket-cnn/README.md

-# picoCNN
+# pocket-cnn

-picoCNN is a framework to map small Convolutional Neural Networks (CNN) fully on a FPGA.
+pocket-cnn is a framework to map small Convolutional Neural Networks (CNN) fully on a FPGA.
 There is no communication outside of the FPGA needed, except of providing the image and reading the result.

 ## Requirements